St.Andrew's during the Covid-19 pandemic

-- The Church is not open, even for private visits at the moment.
+- The Church is not open at the moment.
 This includes the normal Wednesday manned openings.

 - All regular church groups and meetings have been cancelled in accordance with the requirement to maintain social distancing.

-these include, ABC parents & children, Boathouse cafe, LadiesWhatLunch, Ladies Guild, Monday Craft Group, MenMeet.
-Girls Aloud.
+these include, ABC parents & children, Boathouse cafe, LadiesWhatLunch, Ladies Guild, Monday Craft Group, MenMeet and Girls Aloud.

-- All Discipleship and Home groups meeting in various homes.
+- All Discipleship and Home groups meeting in various homes are cancelled.

 WhatsApp is a messaging app installed on a smartphone.
 It uses your mobile telephone number as a means of identification.
 Once setup you can quickly, easily and securely send a message to any other person who also uses WhatsApp.
 The app is free to download and using it costs nothing other than any data charges you may occur in using your phone.